mit-ll-ai-technology/maite/docs/source/tutorials/basic_evaluation.rst

 `here <https://pytorch.org/get-started/locally/>`__ to install the version that matches your OS, compute platform, and preferred package manager.

-To install jatic-toolbox in your Python environment, run the following command in your terminal:
+To install maite in your Python environment, run the following command in your terminal:

 .. code:: shell

-    pip install jatic-toolbox[all_interop]
+    pip install maite[all_interop]

 ``all_interop`` ensures you have the necessary packages to interoperate with external providers such as TorchVision, HuggingFace, and TorchMetrics.
 This will allow you to access datasets, models, and metrics from these providers, which are needed for this tutorial.

-Alternatively, you can also install the toolbox by cloning the git repository and installing locally:
+Alternatively, you can also install the maite by cloning the git repository and installing locally:

 .. code:: shell

-    git clone git@gitlab.jatic.net:jatic/cdao/jatic-toolbox.git
+    git clone git@gitlab.jatic.net:jatic/cdao/maite.git
-    cd jatic-toolbox
+    cd maite
     pip install .[all_interop]

-To verify that the toolbox is installed as expected, open a Python console and try importing:
+To verify that the maite is installed as expected, open a Python console and try importing:

 .. code:: pycon

-    >>> import jatic_toolbox
+    >>> import maite

-We will now use jatic-toolbox to list and load a dataset, model, and metrics, and then use those to run an evaluation.
+We will now use maite to list and load a dataset, model, and metrics, and then use those to run an evaluation.

 Listing and Loading Datasets
 ============================

-The JATIC toolbox provides APIs for listing and loading datasets from multiple providers, including `TorchVision <https://pytorch.org/vision/stable/datasets.html>`__ and `HuggingFace <https://huggingface.co/datasets>`__.
+The MAITE provides APIs for listing and loading datasets from multiple providers, including `TorchVision <https://pytorch.org/vision/stable/datasets.html>`__ and `HuggingFace <https://huggingface.co/datasets>`__.